krebs/krops/README.md

 [[USER]@]HOST[:PORT][/SOME/PATH]
 ```

-Portions in square brakets are optional.
+Portions in square brackets are optional.

 If the `USER` is the empty string, as in e.g. `@somehost`, then the username
 will be obtained by ssh from its configuration files.